mromanello/DTS-validator/README.md

 ⚠️ At the moment, this code is VERY work-in-progress!

 DTS validator is a suite of tests to validate implementations of the [DTS API](https://w3id.org/dts).
-Its current support is limited to version `1-alpha` of the specs.
 The tests are implemented with `pytest` and the `pytest-html` plugin is used to generate an HTML report of the performed tests.

+DTS Validator supports version [`unstable`](https://distributed-text-services.github.io/specifications/versions/unstable/) of the specs.

 ## Design